How to Book

-How do I Get to Siyafunda ?
+How to Get to Siyafunda

-You can also arrange to be brought on a shuttle through SAFARILINK TRANSFERS https://safarilinksa.com/ OR https://swiftkrugershuttles.com/ which depart from OR Tambo airport at 06:45 and arrive in Hoedspruit around 13:00 - 13:30.
-You can arrange to be dropped off at East Gate Airport.
+Shuttles depart from O.R.
+Tambo Airport at 06:45 and arrive in Hoedspruit around 13:00-13:30.
+You can arrange to be dropped off at Eastgate Airport.

 Weather